I recently wrote an article about my #1 biggest nursing career fear.

 Tearfully, I told my charge nurse, who supported me and assigned the patient a different RN.
 I found out later that the patient was so offended that I refused to be their nurse, that they filed a complaint against me.
 I also found out later that there were several other nurses in the days prior who had been putting up with the same verbal abuse.

 Even worse, violence against nurses is prevalent (especially emergency room nurses), and it usually isn’t even routinely tracked.
 I have been lucky not to find myself the victim of direct physical violence as a nurse as of yet.
 Many nurses have not been so not fortunate.

 #4.
 I fear not having more earning potential.

 Working for an hourly wage kind of sucks.
-I am very driven and I have a great work ethic.
+I am very driven, and I have a great work ethic.
 But no matter how hard I work as a nurse, I’m just not going to make any higher (or lower) than my hourly wage.
-I could work more hours, but I am already experiencing a lot of nurse burnout and I have a family to take care of as well.
+I could work more hours, but I am already experiencing a lot of nurse burnout, and I have a family to take care of as well.

-I often think how nice it would be to get paid more for working harder.
-And I really want the opportunity to earn a better living.
+I often think about how nice it would be to get paid more for working harder.
+And I want the opportunity to earn a better living.
 Especially because we live in one of the most expensive cities in the US, and it’s only getting more expensive.